Sam Burns

 Samuel Holland Burns (born July 23, 1996) is an American professional golfer who plays on the PGA Tour.
 He played his college golf at Louisiana State University.
-In 2021, he won the Valspar Championship and the Sanderson Farms Championship.
+He has won five times on the PGA Tour.

 Amateur career

-Burns was born in Shreveport, Louisiana, to Todd and Beth Burns.
+Burns was born in Shreveport, Louisiana to Todd and Beth Burns.
 During his prep career at Calvary Baptist Academy, he was a three-time individual state champion.
-He was named AJGA Rolex Junior Player of the Year in 2014.
+He was named AJGA Rolex Junior Player of the Year in 2014, a year where he won the Rolex Tournament of Champions in June, the Junior PGA Championship in August, and was on the victorious United States Junior Ryder Cup team.
+Burns played in his first PGA Tour event at the 2015 Valero Texas Open after receiving an exemption into the tournament following his Junior PGA Championship win in the previous year.
+He shot a first round 89 on a day where winds gusted to 45 MPH.
+Burns missed the cut and finished the tournament 22 over par.
 Burns played college golf at Louisiana State University, where he won four tournaments in 15 collegiate starts during his sophomore season.
 He was named a first-team All-American and was the NCAA Division I Jack Nicklaus National Player of the Year for the 2016–17 season.
 Burns represented the United States on the winning 2017 Arnold Palmer Cup team and he qualified for the PGA Tour's 2017 Barbasol Championship, where he finished T6.